ercbk/Indiana-COVID-19-Tracker/README.md

     <img src="plots/pos-policy-line-2020-04-15.png" width="3897" />

-  - This plot shows the number of daily cases on the y-axis, on a logarithmic scale, versus the cumulative total of cases on the x-axis, also on a logarithmic scale.
-The axis transformations straightens an exponential curve.
-As measures are taken and the transmission rate lessens, the trend falls and becomes increasingly vertical.
+  - This chart shows the number of daily positive cases on the y-axis versus the cumulative total of positive cases on the x-axis, where both axes are on a logarithmic scale.
+As policy measures are taken and the transmission rate lessens, the trend will decline and become increasingly vertical.
 A completely vertical line would indicate complete eradication.

 <img src="plots/density-pos-line-2020-04-15.png" width="3897" />